-Sex abuse team leader, Rachel Thain, was invited to appear on Sky News to discuss the growing scandal of abuse in football.
+One of our abuse compensation lawyers was invited to appear on Sky News to discuss the growing scandal of abuse in football.

-In her live Sky News interview on 4th December 2016 Rachel was asked about the use of confidentiality clauses in abuse cases.
+In her live Sky News interview on 4th December 2016 shewas asked about the use of confidentiality clauses in abuse cases.

 This followed the decision taken by Chelsea Football Club to release Gary Johnson from the confidentiality clause he had entered into.